swaff/scratchpad/README.md

 Building and watching
 ---

+Building is started via shell scripts that are driven by npm.

+Make sure that the files in `./build` have execute permissions

+`chmod u+x ./build/*.sh`

+---

 `npm run build` builds the app code only to `dist/bundle.js`

 `npm run build-vendor` build the vendor (react) code only to `dist/vendor.js`